The effects of allergens on mind and body

 The same goes for fats, oils, salt, spices and herbs.

 Some people can metabolise these well because they need them, but others can't because they don't.

 We are constantly told to follow a low fat, sugar and salt diet.
 This kind of thinking assumes that we are all metabolically equal, but we are not!
 Some people need certain amounts of fats, oils or salt in their diet, and their health will suffer if they don't get enough.
 The reasons for this are discussed in other sections of this site.
-There are certain health conditions and deficiencies that can cause an individual to become allergic or intolerant to certain foods, and these issues are dealt with in the members' sections of the site.
+There are certain health conditions and deficiencies that can cause an individual to become allergic or intolerant to certain foods, and these issues are dealt with in various sections of this site.

 Food allergy and food intolerance are different types of food sensitivity, and symptoms can appear within a few minutes of eating the food that you are allergic to, but they can also take several hours to develop.

 When someone has a food allergy their immune system reacts to a particular food as if it is a foreign invader, and they can get symptoms such as a rash, itching, flushing, hives, itchy eyes, sinus problems and anaphylactic shock.